+Updated November 17, 2022.
 There are two ways to guarantee Christmas cheer: one is singing loud for all to hear; the other is Christmas tree lights.
-And after last year’s lackluster holiday season, we definitely need all of the holiday joy we can get.
+And with so much going on in the world, we definitely need all of the holiday joy we can get.
 If you’re looking to brighten up your mood this season, plan a trip to these tree lighting ceremonies.

 Head over the bridge and into Maryland, technically, for the National Harbor’s nightly light show.
-Every night through the holiday season, the 54-foot tree will amaze with its must-see light show, which includes two million bulbs.
+Every night through the holiday season, the 60-foot tree will amaze with its must-see light show, which includes 2 million bulbs.
 National Harbor: 165 Waterfront St., National Harbor

 Enter NoVA’s very own winter wonderland with a trip down to Woodbridge.
 In addition to the annual tree lighting ceremony, families can enjoy carriage rides, face painting, ice carving, and more.
 15201 Potomac Town Pl., Woodbridge